 Support for parents

 Understand your limitations.
 It is alright to take a break and to seek additional support from relatives or friends.
-It is important to have some time to yourself to pursue your interests: you may consider arranging for caregiver reprieve.
+It is important to have some time for yourself to pursue your interests: you may consider arranging for caregiver reprieve.
 Sometimes talking to people who are in similar situations might help; parent support groups are available in Singapore.
 One such group is organized by the Rainbow Centre.

-This article is contributed by Cher Poh Gaik & Shermin Fong, Speech Therapists, THK Therapy Services
+This article is contributed by Cher Poh Gaik & Shermin Fong, Speech Therapists, THK Therapy Services.

 This was first published in The New Age Parents e-magazine